Oshodi Bus Terminal: Construction

 The Oshodi Bus Terminal was constructed by a construction firm called Planet Projects Limited.
 The construction of the terminal was estimated to cost about $70 million.
 The terminal was constructed to accommodate about 820 mass transit buses.

 Terminals and facilities

 The Oshodi bus terminal is divided into three terminals called: Terminal 1, Terminal 2, and Terminal 3.
 Each of the bus terminals consists of 30000 square meters and includes a lot of facilities which includes: loading bays, ticketing stands, driver lounge, parking areas, restrooms and many others.
 The Oshodi Bus Terminal started operation in May 2019 as announced by the contractor handling the project.

-Terminal 1 is for interstate transportation, and it was designed for destinations spanning the southwest, southeast, FCT, and Northern states.
+Terminal 1 is for interstate transportation, and it was designed for destinations spanning the SouthWest, SouthEast, FCT, and Northern states.
 Terminal two is for intercity routes.
-Ikeja, Agege, Iyana Ipaja, egbeda, Abule Egba etc. Terminal 3 takes route such as Mile 2/Festac, Airport road, Bariga/New Garage, Tincan, Orile, Apapa/Wharf, ejigbo, Ajegunle/Boundary, Ojodu/Berger, Gbagada/Anthony, Eko Ijumota, Iyana Isolo/Jakande Gate/ Itire, Ojota/Ketu/Mile 12, Adeniji, Eko Hotel.
+Ikeja, Agege, Iyana Ipaja, Egbeda, Abule Egba etc. Terminal 3 takes routes such as Mile 2/Festac, Airport Road, Bariga/New Garage, Tincan, Orile, Apapa/Wharf, Ejigbo, Ajegunle/Boundary, Ojodu/Berger, Gbagada/Anthony, Eko Ijumota, Iyana Isolo/Jakande Gate/ Itire, Ojota/Ketu/Mile 12, Adeniji, Eko Hotel.